Month 2, Day 26, Friday 9:00 p.m.

 “And I like to maintain a healthy distance from people who wish me ill,” she replied, letting the raven nonchalantly groom a couple of feathers on its shoulder with its beak.
 “I agreed to this meeting when your request was most humbly brought to me by Lord Stag, but even he cannot convince me to do anything I do not wish to.”
 At Oliver’s request, Siobhan was trying to reinforce their idea that she and the Verdant Stag were separate, and that no amount of pressure on them would equate to pressure on her.

-That was much more expensive than Siobhan had expected, and definitely made the danger of this meeting worth it for the tribute alone.
+That was much more expensive than Siobhan had expected, and it made the danger of this meeting worth it for the tribute alone.
 But it was also quite inconvenient, since it wasn’t the kind of thing one could sell easily on the open market.
 They would have to find a wealthy collector, or perhaps give it to an auction house on consignment.
 ‘I’m sure they did that on purpose, just to be a nuisance.’

 “It is acceptable,” she said after a long moment of consideration.
 She turned to the enforcer beside her, giving him a nod.